AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/encryption.md

 ## Data in transit {#in-transit}

-All data in transit between Platform and any external component is conducted over secure, encrypted connections using HTTPS [TLS v1.2](https://datatracker.ietf.org/doc/html/rfc5246) or [OAuth 2.0 Mutual-TLS](https://datatracker.ietf.org/doc/draft-ietf-oauth-mtls/17/).
+All data in transit between Platform and any external component is conducted over secure, encrypted connections using HTTPS [TLS v1.2](https://datatracker.ietf.org/doc/html/rfc5246).

 In general, data is brought into Platform in three ways: